JeffersonLab/jaws/README.md

 At JLab we we're expermimenting with various strategies such as translating EPICSAlarming records (raw EPICS records) into NoteAlarming records using a Kafka Streams app that maps the on-the-fly active messages containing SEVR to one of two specific registered alarms (PV Name + MAJOR, PV Name + MINOR) and then stashing the dubiously valued STAT field as a note.

 ## Overrides
+An alarm can be in two basic states:
+  - "Active": Timely operator action required (actively alarming)
+  - "Normal": No operator action required

+In an ideal world alarm producers are sophisticaed and aware of the machine program and nuisance alarms are non-existant.
+Nuisance alarms are alarms which are in the Active state incorrectly - there really isn't any operator action required despite the alarm producer indicating there is.
+In practice, nuisance alarms are very common and quickly undermine the value of an alarm system.
+Overrides are one way for operators to deal with nuisance alarms by adding a layer of indirection from alarm producers and allowing effective alarm state to differ from actual alarm state.

 ![Active Alarm Message Flow](https://github.com/JeffersonLab/jaws/raw/master/docs/ActiveAlarmFlowDiagram.png?raw=true "Active Alarm Message Flow")